Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ## Pin and Feature configuration

-The pins and features of the Gecko family is highly configurable.
+The pins and features of the Gecko family are highly configurable.
 For each application, the specific configuration is defined in the application's `manifest.json` file.

 In the `manifest.json` platforms:defines section there are defines for the various peripherals to specify what pins, ports, clocks, irq, etc. to use.

+        "gecko/mighty": {
+            "defines": {
+                "sleep": {
+                    "idleLevel" : 3,
+                    "retention": { "memory": false, "gpio": false }, "wakeup": { "pin": 7, "port": "gpioPortF", "level": 0, "register": "GPIO_EXTILEVEL_EM4WU1" },
+                },

 The various pin/port/location values for specific interfaces can be found in the particular data sheet for your chip family.

 ### Debugging

-Native code can be debugged with Simplicity Studio.
+Native code is debugged with Simplicity Studio.

 XS script code can be debugged with xsbug by using a FTDI adapter.
 On the adapter, the pins RX, TX and GND will be used.

 On your device, you will need to use a UART or USART and specify it in a **defines** section for your platform.
-Other required definitions include the tx and rx pins and location.
+Other required definitions include the TX and RX pins and location.
 Baud rate can also be defined, defaulting to 115200.
 Examples are shown below.

 ##### Connecting xsbug
 Prior to launching your application from Simplicity Studio, start the **xsbug.app** application and use **serial2xsbug** to connect the FTDI adapter.